Look me up at the virtual Twin Cities Book Festival!

 Populated by men, tabians, mermaids, fairy folk and others, Gaia has many populations that have not yet learned to live in harmony.
-As a result, many myths exist to create legends, mysteries, and sometimes even animosity.
+As a result, many myths exist to create legends, mysteries, and sometimes animosity.

 Places in Gaia are often wealths of history, where secrets can rest in plain sight or within every flower and stream.
 In some areas, the world itself can harbor a historic record of sadness, calamity and even death.